NShan9297/Election_Analysis/README.md

      **Diana DeGette** received 73.8% of the votes with a total vote count of 272,892

      **Raymon Anthony Doane** received 3.1% of the votes with a total vote count of 11,606

+ These figures were obtained by first setting count for each candidate to zero and every occurrence of the candidates name was tallied by adding '1' each time.
+The percentage was then found by using an equation that divided the candidates votes by the total number of votes and multiplying by 100.

 - The winning candidate was Diana DeGette with 73.8% of votes with a total is 272,892